Instructions for Authors

 Figures, Schemes, and Tables

-All the Figures and Schemes must have a resolution of 300 dpi at final size.
-Check the resolution of your figure by enlarging it to 150%.
+All the Figures and Schemes must have a resolution of at least 300 dpi at final size.
+Check the resolution of your figure by enlarging it to 300%.
 If the image appears blurry, jagged or has a stair-stepped effect, the resolution is too low.
 Authors are encouraged to prepare Figures and Schemes in colour (RGB at 8-bit per channel).
 The final publications will be produced using serif fonts, while sans-serif fonts are preferred in the Images/Schemes.

 The JPEG, TIF, EPS, SVG, and PDF formats are preferred.
 Please keep in mind that in most cases, directly saving a figure as an image file (JPEG, TIF) or simply taking a screenshot could greatly affect the resolution, and may also increase the image file size a lot.
 In order to avoid this, authors are encouraged to export the original editable image files as PDFs, and send the PDF image files to the editorial office.
 The editorial team will further process the images.

 Figures, Schemes, and Tables must be mentioned in the text and in numerical order, an explanatory title and caption must be added.
-All Figures, Schemes and Tables should be inserted into the main text close to their first citation and must be numbered following their number of appearance (Figure 1, Scheme I, Figure 2, Scheme II, Table 1, etc.).
+All Figures, Schemes and Tables should be inserted into the main text close to and after their first citation, and must be numbered following their number of appearance (Figure 1, Scheme I, Figure 2, Scheme II, Table 1, etc.).
 Figure panels are referred to by bold letters in brackets (either capital or lowercase should be consistently used throughout the entire manuscript), e.g., (A), (B), (C) or (a), (b), (c).

 It is the author's responsibility to obtain permission from the copyright owner to reproduce Figures, Schemes, and Tables that have been published elsewhere.
 Figures, Schemes, and Tables without such evidence are assumed to originate from the author.